 The referenced description focuses on available geographic and demographic data to identify communities having a strong relationship with king mackerel, Spanish mackerel, and cobia fishing.
 A strong relationship is defined as having significant landings and revenue for these species.
 Thus, positive or negative impacts from regulatory change are expected to occur in places with greater landings.

 The referenced analysis uses 2008 ALS data.
-Below, the Description of the Social Environment for the South Atlantic has been updated using 2010 ALS data, the most recent year available.
-Because of the Deepwater Horizon MC252 oil spill, 2010 data may not provide representative results of communities substantially involved in fishing for coastal migratory pelagic species.
-This section will be updated once 2011 data becomes available.
+Below, the Description of the Social Environment for the Gulf of Mexico and South Atlantic has been updated using 2011 ALS data, the most recent year available.